abhiram289/wault/README.md

 # wault

-A fast, keyboard-first Windows wallpaper switcher — inspired by Raycast.
+A fast, keyboard-first Windows wallpaper switcher inspired by the interaction model of Raycast.

 Press **Alt+W** from anywhere to instantly open a searchable wallpaper picker.
 Fuzzy search, grid/list view, live preview, and smooth transitions.
 Sits silently in the system tray and starts automatically at boot.